 I recently had the pleasure of watching A Walk in the Woods, and I loved it.
-What I think I love most is that this guy, Bryson, had an idea one day, and just made it happen!
-Stepping up is the difference between those who are successful, and those who just dream.
+What I think I like most is that this guy, Bryson, had an idea one day, and just made it happen.
+Getting started is the difference between those who are successful and those who only dream.

 My challenge to you is to get started down your trail today.
 Step up, and get moving.
 So what if you don’t win the race, hit the final goal, or make the deadline?
-There will be two dates on your headstone, the start date, and the end date of your journey.
-That little dash in between is the journey.
-Learn to enjoy the journey, and take the first step!
-You’ll never know where you might end up if you chase your dreams, but I can guarantee if you never take the first step, you will not catch them!
+There will be two dates on your headstone, the start date, and the end date of your life.
+That little dash in between is the life you are living today.
+Learn to enjoy the journey, and take the first step.
+You’ll never know where you might end up if you chase your dreams, but I can guarantee if you never take the first step, you will not catch them.